-If full payment by the investor for Shares does not arrive by the Settlement Date, or if prior to the Settlement Date the Fund or the Management Company become aware of any reason why, in their opinion, that full and timely payment will not occur, Shares can be cancelled (redeemed) without prior notice to the investor at its own costs and investment losses, that remains after such cancellation must be paid to the Fund by the investor upon written demand.
+If full payment by the investor for Shares does not arrive by the Settlement Date, or if prior to the Settlement Date the Fund or the Management Company become aware of any reason why, in their opinion, that full and timely payment will not occur, Shares can be cancelled (redeemed) without prior notice to the investor at its own

+Any net surplus, after costs incurred, that remains after such cancellation will be credited to the Fund.
+Any shortfall, including any costs and investment losses, that remains after such cancellation must be paid to the Fund by the investor upon written demand.
 The Fund or the Management Company may also, at any time and at its absolute discretion, enforce the Fund's rights in the Shares under the pledge, bring an action against the investor or deduct the costs or losses incurred by the Fund or the Management Company from other existing holding of the investor in the Fund.
 In all cases any money returnable to the investor will be held by the Management Company without payment of interest pending receipt of the remittance.